-The multifaceted pianist Kirill Gerstein has rapidly ascended into classical music's highest ranks.
-Reaching beyond the classical genre with his unique background in jazz, coupled with a masterful technique, musical curiosity and an energetic and expressive musical personality, Mr. Gerstein has proven to be one of today's most intriguing musicians.
+The multifaceted pianist Kirill Gerstein is rapidly ascending into classical musicís highest ranks.
+With a masterful technique, discerning intelligence, and a musical curiosity that has led him to explore repertoire spanning centuries and numerous styles, he has proven to be one of todayís most intriguing and versatile musicians.

-In January 2010, Mr. Gerstein was named the recipient of the 2010 Gilmore Artist Award.
-Only the sixth pianist to have been so honored, the Gilmore Award is made to an exceptional pianist who, regardless of age or nationality, possesses broad and profound musicianship and charisma and who desires and can sustain a career as a major international concert artist.
-He has since shared his Gilmore prize by commissioning boundary crossing new works by Brad Mehldau and Chick Corea.
-Mr. Gerstein was also awarded an Avery Fisher Career Grant in April 2010, and received a 2002 Gilmore Young Artist Award as well as first prize at the 2001 Arthur Rubinstein Piano Competition in Tel Aviv.
+Mr. Gerstein is the sixth recipient of the prestigious Gilmore Artist Award, presented every four years to an exceptional pianist who, regardless of age or nationality, possesses broad and profound musicianship and charisma and who desires and can sustain a career as a major international concert artist.
+Mr. Gerstein was also awarded First Prize at the 2001 Arthur Rubinstein Piano Competition in Tel Aviv, and received a 2002 Gilmore Young Artist Award and a 2010 Avery Fisher Grant.

-Born in 1979 in Voronezh, Russia, Mr. Gerstein attended one of the country's special music schools for gifted children and taught himself to play jazz by listening to his parents' extensive record collection.
-He came to the US at 14 to study jazz piano as the youngest student ever to attend Boston's Berklee College of Music, but also continued his classical studies.
-At the age of 16 he decided to focus on classical music and moved to New York City to attend the Manhattan School of Music, where he studied with Solomon Mikowsky and earned Bachelors and Masters of Music degrees.
-He continued his studies with Dmitri Bashkirov in Madrid and Ferenc Rados in Budapest.
+Born in 1979 in Voronezh, Russia, Mr. Gerstein studied piano at a special music school for gifted children and taught himself to play jazz by listening to his parentsí extensive record collection.
+At the age of 14, he came to the United States to study jazz piano as the youngest student ever to attend Bostonís Berklee College of Music.
+After completing his studies in three years and following his second summer at the Boston University program at Tanglewood, Mr. Gerstein turned his focus back to classical music and moved to New York City to attend the Manhattan School of Music, where he studied with Solomon Mikowsky and earned both Bachelors and Masters of Music degrees by the age of 20.
+He continued his studies in Madrid with Dmitri Bashkirov and in Budapest with Ferenc Rados.